ori-kruk/desgin/hornet.md

 ---
 ### On going migration
-- Partial test on exist system
+- Partial test, on exist system
-- Run as Payload
+- RomBox-III, Run as a Payload

 ---
 ### Camera / Video Migration

-Use case to migration current implementation to ROS base
+Use case: Migrate current implementation to ROS base

-- GOAL: Move all related video handle and video consumer to ROS base
+1. Move all related video handle and video consumer to ROS base
-  - Support partial migration
+   1. Support partial migration
-- GOAL: Check Home / Vehicle networking
+2. Check Home / Vehicle networking
-- GOAL: Using KLV to streaming video and sync annotation
+3. Using KLV to stream video and sync annotations
-  - Client KLV support
+   1. Client KLV support

 ---
-### Migration idea
 ![](images/image_flow.drawio.png)

-- Partial test, on exist system
-- RomBox-III, Run as a Payload
+---